dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 If it works but you do not see a green padlock then the reason must be that your website is requesting something from a non-secure (http) server.
 Read [warning](#warning-1) to solve this.

 ### Enforce https
 Use this JavaScript code at the top of your website to redirect to https.
-Change **username** to your github username.
+Change **username** to your GitHub username.

 {% highlight js %}
 var host = "username.github.io";